AviatrixSystems/Docs/HowTos/edge-2.0-workflow.rst

 Multiqueue virtio-net allows network performance to scale with the number of vCPUs, by allowing packet processing (packet sending and receiving) through multiple TX and RX queues.

-To enable Multiqueue virtio-net support on KVM, add the following to the guest XML definition, where *N* specifies the number of queues.
+To enable Multiqueue virtio-net support on KVM, add the following to the guest XML definition, where *N* specifies the number of queues to create.
 Set the value of **N** to the number of vCPUs.

    <interface type='network'>
         <source network='default'/>